 Forgetting What Is Behind Is A Process

-That passage is such an excellent strategy for getting rid of, what I call stinkin' thinkin'.
+That passage is such an excellent strategy for getting rid of, what is commonly referred to as stinkin' thinkin'.
 I love how this passage starts with, "Not that I have already obtained it or have become perfect, but I press on."
 Right at the beginning, Paul is letting you know this is a process, that he's still in process himself…

 But Paul doesn't camp out there.
 He continues with, "forgetting what lies behind and reaching forward to what lies ahead, I press on toward the goal for the prize of the upward call of God in Christ Jesus."
 I love how Paul forgets with intent.